 To copy an existing a moving rule:

-- In the main menu, go to $\textbf{Devices} \rightarrow \textbf{Moving rules}.$ - In the main menu, go to Discovery & deployment → Deployment & assignment → Moving rules.
+- 1. Do one of the following: - In the main menu, go to DEVICES \rightarrow MOVING RULES. - In the main menu, go to DISCOVERY & DEPLOYMENT \rightarrow DEPLOYMENT & ASSIGNMENT \rightarrow MOVING RULES.

 The list of moving rules is displayed.